pentestfunctions/test-setup/README.md

 ./setup.sh
 ```

-Now you can reboot.
+### 🔄 Reboot the System

-After running the setup.sh file it will reboot (you can turn it off at this point) and in a administrator powershell on the windows host, run the following:
+After running `setup.sh`, the system will reboot (you can turn it off at this point).

+### 🔌 Enable Enhanced Session Mode
+Run the following command in an administrator PowerShell on the Windows host (MAKE SURE YOU CHANGE DebianTest to your Hyper-V image name):
 ```bash
 Set-VM -VMName DebianTest -EnhancedSessionTransportType HvSocket
 ```

+### 💻 Configure RDP and Final Setup
-Now when you boot it, on the login screen you will be prompted after a few seconds for enhanced session mode (RDP) you can adjust the resolution now if you would like.
+When you boot the VM, on the login screen you will be prompted for enhanced session mode (RDP) after a few seconds.
+You can adjust the resolution now if you wish.

-Once logged to the Xorg session you can run
+Once logged into the Xorg session, run:
 ```bash
 wget https://github.com/pentestfunctions/test-setup/blob/main/configure.sh
 chmod +x configure.sh